foreverfl/vscode/docs/python/debugging.md

    ![Debugging toolbar during remote debugging](images/debugging/remote-debug-toolbar.png)

-   On this toolbar, the disconnect button (`kb(workbench.action.debug.stop)`) stops the debugger and allows the remote program to run to completion.
-The restart button (`kb(workbench.action.debug.restart)`) restarts the debugger on the local computer but does **not** restart the remote program.
+   On this toolbar, the disconnect button (`Shift+F5`) stops the debugger and allows the remote program to run to completion.
+The restart button (`Ctrl+Shift+F5`) restarts the debugger on the local computer but does **not** restart the remote program.
 Use the restart button only when you've already restarted the remote program and need to reattach the debugger.

 ## Set configuration options